-The 2009 edition of the MTPO's Public Involvement Plan represents a significant change from the 2005 and previous editions.
-In 2006, the Plan was reformatted to be more user-friendly and easier to follow.
+In 2006, the Public Involvement Plan was reformatted to be more user-friendly and easier to follow than the previous editions.
 The strategies listed in the previous editions have been revised and/or consolidated and grouped for a more effective and efficient document.
 For reference and transition to this new format, the strategy numbers from previous editions are shown in brackets [#] in this edition.
 Previously, as Plan requirements changed, strategies were added to the end of the pre-existing list of strategies.
 Now, similar public involvement strategies, policy and advisory groups, and review and evaluation techniques have been grouped together.